Kirkenes Airport: Facilities

 The airport is located at Høybuktmoen in Sør-Varanger, about 15 km west of Kirkenes.
 The terminal has room for six category C aircraft (Airbus A320/Boeing 737).
 During summer the airport experiences a very high traffic peak with both scheduled and charter aircraft arriving at the same time, as both intend to correspond with Hurtigruten; this causes patronage to rise beyond the airport's capacity.
 Kirkenes Airport had a revenue of NOK 26.4 million in 2009, of which commercial income made up fifteen percent, and an operating deficit of NOK 45.4 million.
 The deficit is cross subsidized by profits at Avinor's largest airports.
 In 2013, the airport had 297,149 passengers, 8,643 aircraft movements and 367 tonnes of cargo.

 The runway is located southwest–northeast (05-23) and is 2015 × 45 m.
 The touchdown zone from the west is 60 m from the start of the runway, while it is 420 m from the east.
 There are no parallel taxiways, but two taxiways run from the runway to the tarmac.
 Because of the terrain to the east the maximum take-off and landing lengths on the runway vary depending on the direction: the landing length (LDA) is only 1605 m from the east (rwy 23) compared to 1906 m from the west (rwy 05).
 Runway 23 is equipped with instrument landing system.
 There is also a closed runway (14–32) crossing the main runway.
 It is 1270 m long and gravel; part of the length has been paved and is used as a taxiway.

 The airport is located next to European Road E6.
 Boreal Transport operates an airport coach service from Kirkenes to the airport in connection with all arrivals and departures.
 The company also serves the airport with coach services from Kirkenes to other parts of Finnmark.
 Parking, taxis and car rental is available at the airport.

 Airlines and destinations

 Three airlines serve the airport with scheduled flights.
-Scandinavian Airlines (SAS) and Norwegian Air Shuttle both operate a daily flight to Oslo, with SAS operating two services per day during summer; both airlines use the Boeing 737.
+Scandinavian Airlines (SAS) and Norwegian Air Shuttle both operate a daily flights to Oslo, Norwegian use Boeing 737and SAS use Airbus A320-200neo.
 Widerøe flies to various regional airports in Finnmark and Troms, and uses Kirkenes as a hub to feed regional passengers to Oslo flights.
 Widerøe operates its eight daily services with de Havilland Canada Dash 8 aircraft.
-Hamburg International operates charter services from Germany from May to September on behalf of Hurtigruten Group with tourist transferring to the Hurtigruten coastal voyage.
+Hamburg International operates charter services from Germany from May to September on behalf of Hurtigruten with tourist transferring to the Hurtigruten coastal village.
 There are sporadic charters of fishermen operated by Atlantic Airways.